Select a circuit from the drop-down list box in the top button menu bar.

 When finished press the refresh button to redefine the circuit.
 The circuit can only be saved in the .exe version.

-Press the run button to test your new circuit.
+Press the run button to test and save your new circuit.
+We recommend you reload the circuit to check that it has been built and saved properly.